Updated June 4, 2021

 The main drawback of the fixed-rate mortgage is that even if federal interest rates go down, the mortgage stays the same.
 Borrowers can explore refinancing, but that does cost additional fees.
 However, in the current lending climate, a fixed-rate mortgage is a good bet for most borrowers.

-The most popular type of floating mortgages is the Adjustable Rate Mortgage (ARM).
+The most popular type of floating mortgage is the Adjustable Rate Mortgage (ARM).
 As the name suggests, the interest rates for this type of mortgage adjusts over the life of the loan.
 These loans tend to come in one, five, or seven-year periods.
 The period refers to the amount of time at the beginning of the loan where the rate stays fixed.
 After this initial period, the interest rate on the mortgage fluctuates with the federal interest rate.
 How much it fluctuates will depend on the federal interest rate and the terms of your loan.

 In practice, this type of loan is less expensive in the beginning and more expensive in the end.
 Many borrowers use this lending product to access higher borrowing amounts.
 However, ARMs have been a major cause of mortgage default in the past.

-This final floating rate mortgage is similar to the adjustable-rate but has an important difference.
+This final floating rate mortgage is similar to the adjustable rate but has an important difference.
 For the beginning of the loan, instead of paying a lower interest rate, you’ll only pay the interest on the loan.
 After a certain amount of time, as designated in your mortgage, you’ll start paying the principal as well as the interest, which will increase your payment.

 While starting off with a lower monthly payment seems like a great way to save money, it’s not.
 Because you’re only paying interest, you’re not gaining any equity in your house.
 That means, when the day comes to pay both interest and principal, you’ll be starting for square one.
 Think of interest-only payments like paying rent to your lender.